MailTape/MailTape-v1/_posts/2021-05-30-mike-slott.md

   Being one the founder of [LuckyMe](https://www.luckyme.net), the legendary record label which released, among other great artists, the first [Hudson Mohawke](https://hudsonmohawke.bandcamp.com/) record.
 Mike released last year [Vignettes](https://mikeslott.bandcamp.com/album/vignettes-2), a great inner cinematic experience.

-  This morning's episode sounds like the perfect soundtrack for drifting out and letting your mind see the beauty right at the corner of your street.
-No need to travel to the other side of the planet, just put your headphones on and let's go.</p>
+  Open the door, put your headphones on, and press play.
+No need to travel to the other side of the planet.
+Let's go.</p>

 # Mike Slott's selection